 Area of work Conclusion Reports by exception: Value for money (VFM) We had no matters to report by exception on the Council's VFM arrangements.
 We have included our VFM commentary in Section 04.
-We have included our VI W commentary in Section 64.
 Consistency of the annual governance statement We were satisfied that the annual governance statement was consistent with our understanding of the Council.
+Public interest report and other auditor powers We had no reason to use our auditor powers.